-Corresponding to the parameters selected in the above Table Configuration, the additional parameters can be selected for display in the Logging Chart (30).
+Corresponding to the parameters selected in the above Table Configuration, the additional parameters can be selected for display in the Logging Chart 35.

 The Logging Chart displays the pulse energy values in a continuous line.
 Please adjust the saving interval according to the interval between the laser pulses in your setup to avoid data points without signal.
 For pulse intervals shorter than the saving interval, the displayed value is the last value sent by the power meter.
-For higher resolution measurements, please use the Graph mode.
+For higher resolution measurements, please use the Graph 28 mode.

-5.2.2 Temperature Sensor TSP-TH on PM400 and PM101
+5.2.2 Temperature Sensor TSP-TH on PM400, PM101, PM102, PM103

-For PM400 and PM101, the temperature can be recorded by the Optical Power Monitor if a Thorlabs Temperature Sensor TSP-TH or alternative NTC is attached.
-Please see the PM400 Manual and the manual for PM101 for more details.
+For PM400, PM101, PM102, and PM103 the temperature can be recorded by the Optical Power Monitor if a Thorlabs Temperature Sensor TSP-TH or alternative NTC is attached.
+Please see the PM400 Manual and the manual for PM101x, PM102x, or PM103x for more details.